sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="reportUserById"></a>
 # **reportUserById**
-> InlineResponse20071ReportLogs reportUserById(offendingUserId, apiToken, reportUserByIdData)
+> ReportUserByIdResponse reportUserById(offendingUserId, apiToken, reportUserByIdData)

 Report a user